tidyverse/duckplyr/tests/testthat/_snaps/fallback.md

       fallback_sitrep()
     Message
       The duckplyr package is configured to fall back to dplyr when it encounters an incompatibility.
 Fallback events can be collected and uploaded for analysis to guide future development.
-By default, data will be collected but no data will be uploaded. v Fallback logging is enabled.
+By default, data will be collected but no data will be uploaded. v Fallback printing is enabled.
+      v Fallback logging is enabled.
       i Logs are written to 'fallback/log/dir'.
-      x Fallback printing is disabled.
       v Fallback uploading is enabled.
       v Number of reports ready for upload: 3.
       > Review with `duckplyr::fallback_review()`, upload with `duckplyr::fallback_upload()`.